julianschill/klipper-led_effect/docs/LED_Effect.md

 ## Defining LEDs

-the `leds:` section is a list of neopixel or dotstar strips that will make up the effect.
+The `leds:` section is a list of Neopixel or Dotstar strips that will make up the effect.
 Both types can be used for the same effect.
 Each strip is defined on a separate line and indented beneath the `leds:` section.